 - Hot coffee or tea

-French toast lasts covered in the fridge for 2-3 days... if it lasts that long!
+- Refrigeration: french toast lasts covered in the fridge for 2-3 days.

-You can also freeze this french toast in a freezer-safe bag for up to 2 months.
+- Freezing: leftovers can be frozen in a freezer-safe container for up to 3 months.

-If reheating in the toaster oven: heat the toast on low heat for 1-2 minutes, or until the toast re-crisps a bit.
+- In the toaster oven: heat the toast on low heat for 1-2 minutes, or until it re-crisps and is warm through the center

-If in the microwave: heat individual or small servings of the toast over 40-50% heat in 30-45 second increments, or until heated through.
+- If in the microwave: heat individual or small servings of the toast at 40-50% heat in 30-45 second increments or until heated through.